Skip to content

 ip tcp adjust-mss 1360

-The exact values depend on the environment, but the idea is important: leave room for encapsulation overhead.
+The exact values depend on the environment.
+The idea matters: leave room for encapsulation overhead.
+Test with a large ping and the DF bit set.

 Troubleshooting checklist

-1. Can each router reach the other's tunnel destination?
+1. Can each router reach the remote tunnel destination?
+Check with show ip route 198.51.100.2 and an underlay ping.

-1. Is there a route for the remote private network through the tunnel?
+3. Is there a route for the remote LAN through the tunnel?
+Check with show ip route 10.2.2.0.

 Exam traps